spsforks/SCons-scons-wiki/GitWorkflows.md

 * A (free) GitHub account is needed.
 * Patches are reviewed and accepted by the release team.
 * For point releases and fixes, apply the patch to the oldest supported release, then merge it to default branch (if necessary)
-* Development is done on default branch; named branches are for maintenance and for some large features.
+* Development is done on default branch; named branches are for maintenance and for occasional large features.

+## Fork repository on GitHub for creating pull requests

+Login to [GitHub](https://github.com/), go to [https://github.com/SCons/scons](https://github.com/SCons/scons) and click the "fork" button (a blue arrow).

-## Clone SCons repository
+## Clone your SCons fork

 ```txt
 git clone git@github.com:SCons/scons.git